smmd/smmd.github.io/_posts/2022-09-07-my-experience-as-a-mentor.md

 Avoid being a master of evil; in the last months, I had the opportunity of being the mentor of two incredible women.

-The trip started with my participation in a training program in the company I work for; the company invited people with seniority experience to be mentors of junior and mid-levels.
+The trip started with my participation in a training program in the company I work for; the company invited people with senior-level experience to be mentors of junior and mid-level engineers.
 I created my profile following the recommendations of the program team.
 In the beginning, the truth is I was putting some limitations on myself, such as:
 - "I don't know what to share"
 - "I'm not sure if my experience is useful for anybody."
 - "Maybe, I don't have a mentor profile."